theoperatore/dnd-encounter-helper/README.md

 DM-Encounter-Helper
 ===================

 A web app to help any DM manage an Encounter!
+[Check it out here](http://anpetersen.me/dnd-encounter-helper)

 ## Features